Labor Bulletin History

 “… prevent the further exploitation of friendly business and civic interests by alleged publicity agents purporting to represent organized labor.
 The Union Labor Bulletin is rigidly pledged to the sane platform of the American Federation of Labor and to the perpetuation of those local policies which have made relations so harmonious between all citizens who are striving for the betterment of and growth of the community.”

-Today, the Labor Bulletin remains committed to providing news from within the labor community, informing workers and their families of the efforts unions are making and accomplishing on their behalf and inspiring and engaging readers.
-Those goals are in place both for the print newspaper, which publishes the third Friday of each month, as well as the Labor Bulletin’s Web products, which include this website and our Facebook page.
+Today, the Labor Bulletin remains committed to providing news from within the labor community, informing workers and their families of the efforts unions are making and accomplishing on their behalf, and inspiring and engaging readers.

 Labor Bulletin Editorial Staff

 Editors have included Charles W. Lyons (1928-1933), J. L. R. Marsh (1933-1938), Rolla R. Roberts andWalter J. Moran (1938-1945), W.A.
 “Jimmie” Hicks (1945-1954; also a Sacramento mayor), Richard Marriott (1954-1975), Tom Kenny (1975-1984), Judy Maffei (1984-1985; Maffei also served as office manager for 18 years), Rita Bekowitz (1985-2011), Niesha Lofing (2012-2013), Anita Chabria (2014-2016), and Gina Quinn (2016-present).